markelmencia/LITE-16/documentation/alu.md

 # Arithmetic Logic Unit
 The ALU has two main outputs: **R** and **CMP**.
-R is **the result of the operation** specified at the last three bits of the codeop.
+R is **the result of the operation** specified at the first three bits of the codeop.
 CMP has three outputs: **lower, equal or higher**, but only one of them is sent as output, depending on the JMP operation.
 Here’s the circuit:

 ![ALU](images/alu.png)